kiboschool/programming2-w7-store-order-processor/README.md

 Once you have written the tests, try running them by running `test_store_order_processor.py`.
 All of the tests should pass.

 The next step is fun.
-Notice all of the files like `with_bugs_01.py`.
+Notice all of the files like `implementations/with_bugs_01.py`.
 These are all different Store Order Processors that have bugs, realistic bugs that could happen.
 If the tests are working correctly, they will detect the bugs.
 In other words - if you pass a buggy implementation to your tests, you would expect one or more of the tests to fail!
 You can try this.
+Read the buggy implementations - a comment at the top of the file describes the problem.

 We have provided a file `test_tests.py` - a Python program that tests the tests.
 It loops through every `with_bugs` file, runs the tests on it, and confirms that the tests have a failure.
 If the tests did not have a failure, they are allowing a buggy program to pass, which isn't right.